Explore Myths about Earth

 Gaea, or Mother Earth, was the great goddess of the early Greeks.
 She represented the Earth ...Read more

 Hou Ji was originally a Chinese hero of royal descent.
 His ancestor was Huang Di.
 Tang, the ...Read more

-Incas of ancient Peru believed that Pachamama was the Earth goddess.
-Pachamama and her husband ...Read more
+Incas of ancient Peru believed that Pachamama personified the Earth.
+Incas ruled Peru from ...Read more

 The Maya believed the Earth was flat with four corners.
-Each corner was a direction shown by ...Read more
+Each corner represented a cardinal ...Read more

-In Norse mythology, Midgard is the Earth.
-It was created when the supreme god, Odin and his ...Read more
+Midgard is the realm where humans live, the Earth.
+It was created when the god Odin and his ...Read more

 Enlil was the Sumerian god of Earth and air.
 Sumerians were living more than three thousand ...Read more